Archive for International News

 Deported Missing Black Girl Rerturns Home

-Jan 06, 2012 2 Comments by
+Jan 06, 2012 2 Comments

 I just got word via WFAA.com that 15-year-old Jakadrien Turner is on her way home.
 In case you’re not familiar with her story, just know that I stand by my words: she should have never been deported; plain and simple.
 I’m just glad that they were able to quickly work out her return to Dallas.
 It [...]